Scotland’s Islands and Highlands

 Margaret: The purpose of the game is that you are going to try to get your ball closer to the jack than your opponent.

 Rick: It's going to bend a little bit this way.

 Margaret: That is correct.

-Rick: Ok, let's give it a whirl.
+Rick: OK, let's give that a whirl.

 Margaret: Wow, you took your porridge this morning.

 Rick: See, I am throwing it too far, and I forgot my bias.

 Margaret: You forgot your bias, yes.
 Take the ball.